mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/16-type-param-scopes-and-constraints/index.md

 ```

 Note that our "requirement" for our argument type (`HasId[]`)
-is now represented in two places
+is now represented in two places:

 - `extends HasId` as the constraint on `T`
 - `list: T[]` to ensure that we still receive an array